KanhaParashar/delta-demo/README.md

 # delta-demo
-this is a demo git &amp; gitHub class
+This is a demo git &amp; gitHub class